e2b-dev/E2B/DEV.md

 - add tests
 - support lower python versions
 - Check if stderr and stdout are ordered
-- Myabe remove types (and timestamps?) from stdout/stderr
+- Myabe remove types (and timestamps?) from stdout/stderr (they are already fully identified by the subscription)
 - Use specific version (nodejs20) for the templates
 - Using pathlib for paths? windows support?
 - Flush all stdout/err after killing process or terminal in devbookd and also wait for the Stdout/err in the SDK